 The names that stand out to me are Blackwood, Elliott, Raanta, Driedger and Oettinger.

 Blackwood I’d keep a close eye on and nothing more at this point.
-He’s a really promising young goalie and he’s proven capable of playing lights out hockey for pretty long stretches, so as soon as the tide starts to turn for him/NJ, I’d want to be at the front of the line.
+He’s a really promising young goalie and he’s proven capable of playing lights out hockey for pretty long stretches.
+As soon as the tide starts to turn for him/NJ, I’d want to be at the front of the line on him.
 For now, don’t bite.
 He’s playing awful.

 Elliott had an excellent start to the season, but he’s been struggling of late – which isn’t good, because Carter Hart has been, too.
-They’ve got a good team in Philly and I do expect them to turn it around, but until his play improves, I’d hold off on Elliott.
-Don’t be fooled by his high rank.
+They’ve got a good team in Philly and I do expect them to turn it around, but until his play improves, I’d hold off on Elliott, despite his high rank.

 Raanta’s been better the past couple weeks, and by and large, he’s been a really good goalie all the way through his career when healthy.
 Yeah, he’s not healthy that often, and his play over the past two seasons hasn’t been at the same level as in years past, but he could be a nice handcuff to your injured Kuemper.
 Just bear in mind that even at his best, he’ll get you a good save percentage but not a ton of wins, and he’ll likely allow a fair amount of goals in the process.